 The MacBook Pro is a beautiful, premium Apple computer and is one of the best laptops you can buy today.
-With an updated keyboard, special touch controls, and a solid build, now is a great time to invest in a MacBook Pro if you were previously skeptical.
+With its updated keyboard, special touch controls, and solid build, now is a great time to invest in a MacBook Pro if you were previously skeptical.

 In this comparison, we pit the 13-inch model against its bigger 16-inch sibling.
 Their differences aren’t quite so wide as seen in years past, although the introduction of Apple’s new M1 chip makes the contest a bit more interesting.
 If you weren’t sure about which version to get, this comparison aims to help you decide.

 The biggest differentiator is in the screen size: One is 16 inches and the other at 13.3 inches (both diagonal).
 However, they’re not radically different in appearance other than their dimensions and weight.